 Policy Insights in Health

 J-PAL’s Health sector focuses on identifying policies and programs effective at improving the reach, quality and take-up of health services and products.
-Our policy insight below summarizes the general lessons from randomized evaluations on pricing for essential preventive health products in lower income countries.—
+Our policy insights below summarize the general lessons from randomized evaluations on topics such as pricing for essential preventive health products in lower income countries; designing information campaigns to motivate adoption of healthy behaviors; and improving health worker performance through pay-for-performance programs.

 Two randomized evaluations of workplace wellness programs in the US found limited impact on employees’ health habits and no impact on their health, employment, or health care costs in the initial years, contrary to previous observational studies.